tradeling/technical-assesment/qa-automation/readme.md

 - Security and Vulnerability assessment
 - Surprise us…

-## How we're evaluating the result
+## How we're evaluating the results

 Prioritized from most important to least important, here are our evaluation criteria: